1. The name of the journal

 Authors submitting their work to the

-European Journal of Midwifery retain the copyright of their work without restrictions.
+European Journal of Midwifery retain the copyright and full publishing rights of their work without restrictions.

 6. Licensing